HaotingShen/banking-cli-app/README.md

 NA.

 To use the `recoverAccount` option, you will need some form of 2FA installed on your phone or computer.
 Apps like [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2), [Authy](https://www.authy.com/) and [FreeOTP](https://freeotp.github.io/) are commonly used, but there are many, many more.
+For example, you can simply use DuoMobile to scan the QR code.

 # What commands are needed to compile and run your code from the command line?
 ```